takemaru/dnet/README.md

 DNET is still under the development.
-The current version just supports configuration search and loss minimization, but we believe service restoration is also possible if you can use DNET appropriately with deep understanding of the DNET theory.
-We really appreciate any pull request and patch.
+The current version just supports configuration search and loss minimization, but we believe service restoration is also possible if you can use DNET appropriately with deep understanding of the theory.
+We really appreciate any pull request and patch if you add some changes that benefit a wide variety of people.

 Installation
 ---------------------------------------------------------------------

-First, we extract DNET and move into it.
+First, we extract a DNET package and move into it.

 ```bash
 $ tar fxz dnet-0.1.0.tar.gz